December 1, 2021

 THE CLAY PIGEON (1949)

 Note: Williams and Hale hide out in a trailer park while he fully recovers from another black-out caused by the initial hit on the head during the Japanese prison camp.
-The scene is filmed at the Paradise Cove location where Jim Rockford will eventually park his own trailer in the popular detectives series.
+The scene is filmed at the Paradise Cove location where Jim Rockford will eventually park his own trailer for the popular detective series, The Rockford Files.

 August 30, 2021